samsonmusumuri/StackOverflow-2022-Survey-Analysis/README.md

 4. What does Organization Size looks like in 2022?
 5. Where are these organizations located?

+P.s I have used gitly library to display plotly plots as static.
+If you are running on your local machine then just installing plotly will work.

 ## File Descriptions <a name="files"></a>

 There is a single notebook file `Stackoverflow_2022_Survey_Analysis.ipynb` that showcases the work relating to the aforementioned questions.